subinoybiswas/friend.ly/README.md

-# friend.ly - An Anonymous Webapp for Friends and Family
+# friend.ly - An Anonymous Web App for Friends and Family

 ## Description
 **friend.ly** is a Node.js and Express.js project that allows users to send messages to their friends using a fake name.
 It provides a simple and anonymous way to communicate with friends without revealing personal information.